ask0ldd/ReactTable/README.md

 - setDatatypeAsNumber()
 - setDatatypeAsDate()

-As an example, building my model that way would make sense this if I had this kind of datas object :
+As an example, building my model this way apply for such a datas object :

 <img src="/public/3-userdatas-2.png"/>